 Method of Nomination

 There are three methods of nominating, and I use the competitive method.
 For each vacancy, ten nominations may be made on a strictly competitive basis.
 The competitive method provides that the nominees compete among themselves with the final appointment determined by the admissions authorities at the academies.
 They take into consideration a nominee's academic record, extracurricular and athletic activities, physical aptitude, ACT and/or SAT scores, leadership experience, and medical qualifications.
 Such facets of an applicant's record are also considered during the nomination selection process.
-Applicants will not be offered an appointment if they do not meet the physical requirements of the academies unless awarded a medical waiver.
+Applicants will not be offered an appointment if they do not meet the physical requirements of the academies unless awarded a military medical waiver.